Student Bulletin – Registration

 Adding Classes

-2. Some classes require instructor or dean approval to enroll and may be added only with the necessary approval signatures or permission number.
-Some classes have special enrollment procedures as noted on the registration materials.
+2. Some classes require instructor approval to enroll and may be added only with the necessary permissions.
+Some classes have special enrollment procedures as noted in the course “Notes” on Workday.
 Students should add these courses at any time after the initial registration period, but no later than the last day of the add/drop period.

 3. The law school has established wait list procedures for adding closed classes.
 Students must follow these procedures and should not seek instructor approval for adding a class.